polettix/ETOOBUSY/_posts/2019-09-29-beyond-grep.md

 ---
 title: beyond grep
 type: post
+tags: [ grep, ack, ag, toolbox ]
 comment: true
-tags: [ grep, ack, ag, toolbox ]
 date: 2019-09-29 17:24:14 +0200
 ---

-Everybody loves [grep][], but sometimes we need to go beyond just looking for a string inside.
+Everybody loves [grep][], but sometimes we need to go beyond just looking for a string inside a file.

 ## POSIX `grep` Can Have Many Options